20 Probable Reasons of Reduced Ship Auxiliary Engine Power

 High Exhaust Back Pressure

-High exhaust back pressure is a common problem faced by many Engines, caused by a flaw in the exhaust piping installation or the silencer becoming fouled.
+High exhaust back pressure is a common problem many Engines face, caused by a flaw in the exhaust piping installation or the silencer becoming fouled.
 High exhaust back pressure can lead to increased engine stress, lower fuel efficiency, and increased emissions.
 It is identifying the root cause of the problem before implementing necessary repairs.
 To tackle this issue, It is also essential to regularly check for signs of high backpressures, such as noisy engine performance or black smoke from the exhaust system.
-Despite the promise of reduced engine stress, high backpressure can lead to poor fuel efficiency and increasedemissions.
+High backpressure can lead to poor fuel efficiency and increased emissions despite the promise of reduced engine stress.

 Fouled exhaust Passages

 An engine’s fouled exhaust passages can significantly cause decreased performance and increased fuel consumption.
 If a contaminated exhaust manifold is present, it can lead to a hindrance in the exhaust gas flow and an increase in the temperature of the exhaust.
-This issue needs to be addressed quickly, as it can severely affect engine performance and fuel efficiency.
-Knowing how to identify and combat this problem is essential for Marine Engineers
+This issue must be addressed quickly, as it can severely affect engine performance and fuel efficiency.
+Knowing how to identify and combat this problem is essential for Marine Engineers.

 Inadequate supply of fresh air

-Adequate supply of fresh air is essential for efficient combustion in any process.
+An adequate supply of fresh air is essential for efficient combustion in any process.
 Without the right amount of fresh air, there will be a reduction in the scavenged air supply, which can lead to an imbalance in the combustion process.
-Inadequate air supply means that not only will the fuel and energy efficiency be reduced but also, it can lead to potential health hazards.
+Inadequate air supply means that fuel and energy efficiency will not only be reduced, but it can also lead to potential health hazards.
 Therefore, it is essential to ensure a sufficient supply of fresh air.

 High intake air temperature to T/C